12D44380-C3FD-430A-963A972FFFBDF951

 This workshop will take place in January/February 2025 and help participants:

-• Further develop the proposition and elevator pitch
+• Further develop the proposal and elevator pitch

-• Provide time to work with collaborators on drafting/revising/adding to their proposition
+• Provide time to work with collaborators on drafting/revising/adding to their proposal

 Transformational Proposition Development Workshop #2

-This workshop will take place in the summer of 2025 and help participants explore the breadth and requirements to implement each proposition and to further develop a timeline, budget, and long-term planning strategy.
+This workshop will take place in the summer of 2025 and help participants explore the breadth and requirements to implement each proposal and to further develop a timeline, budget, and long-term planning strategy.

 Participants will gather at an off-campus location for two days and one night; transportation, lodging, reimbursement by receipt for reasonable child care, and meals will be covered by Hamilton.
 More details to come.